 Lambert School is committed to a workplace that provides dignity and respect.
-Our daily interaction with others affects their wellbeing and reflects on the school's reputation.
+Our daily interaction with others reflects on the school's reputation.
 Therefore, all employees are expected to be approachable, courteous and prompt in dealing with other people, including students, other employees (irrespective of their position or seniority) and members of the community.
 In dealing with other people, they should be able to accommodate and tolerate different opinions and perspectives and sort out disagreements by rational discussion.
-All staff are to follow the National Principles for Child -Safe Organisations and the Child Youth Safe Organisations.